 What is a dynamic template?

-A dynamic template is any kind of template used for business documents created by employees, on any of the various office platforms – Microsoft Office, Google Apps, Apple iWork, OpenOffice, etc.
+A dynamic is any kind of template used for business documents created by employees, on any of the various office platforms – Microsoft Office, Google Apps, Apple iWork, OpenOffice, etc.

 Office templates are born static.
 A dynamic template adds a level of context and makes it relevant to the specific user creating a business document.
 Most organizations don’t have a static data set, so insertion of data dynamically to make the document valid.
 The data set varies from organization to organization but can include elements like brand, department, language and contact details.